InesWuerth/FAIR-data-and-Open-Science-principles/docs/1_open_science.md

 # About research lifecycle

-Research is a complex process, and it best understood if broken to phases which are are executed sequentially.
+Research is a complex process, and it best understood if broken to phases which for simplicity of explanation are executed sequentially, however some of them actually run in parallel (e.g., data collection, processing and storage).
 There are several representation of research lifecycle, where the most commonly used is one below:

 ![Research lifecyle](./img/ResearchLifecycle_foster.png)
 **Figure 1.** Research lifecyle (source: [FOSTER](https://www.fosteropenscience.eu/node/1420))